*BONG!* "Welcome to Macintosh."

-- With Apple's recent resurgence, there have been concerns of a Double Standard in that Apple will not get as much vehement criticism as Microsoft when it comes to being almost as ruthless in their business practices.
+- With Apple's recent resurgence, there have been concerns of a Double Standard in that Apple will not get as much vehement criticism as Microsoft when it comes to being just as ruthless in their business practices.

 - Jon Stewart finds it quite puzzling that Apple enforces heavy-handed litigation against anyone who leaks details of unreleased or rumored products, yet they are still looked at in a better light than Microsoft.

 - On the other hand, it's become quite common to bash Apple on the internet for doing things that other companies get away with.

 - One of the biggest complaints is that since Apple commands a sizable market share in the personal computer field and has very large portion of the mobile sector, it should be subjected to the same monopolistic litigation that has plagued Microsoft in the past.
 But it's never gotten slapped with a fine once, even in the fine-happy European Union.note